erandivg/MazeNavBot/README.md

     ros2 launch turtlebot3_gazebo robot_laberinto.launch.py
     ```

-4. **In another terminal**, before starting the wall-following behavior, it is necessary to make the robot perform a rotation so that it can detect the closest wall and begin navigation properly.
+4. **In a second terminal**, before starting the wall-following behavior, it is necessary to make the robot perform a rotation so that it can detect the closest wall and begin navigation properly.

     ```bash
     source /opt/ros/jazzy/setup.bash